isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         int sz;
     };

-These copy operations do not throw.
+These operations do not throw.

 ##### Example, bad